What Do Seventh-day Adventists Believe About The Second Coming of Christ?

 Paul says that the dead will be raised incorruptible, and then we’ll be given immortal bodies (1 Corinthians 15:51–53; 1 Thessalonians 4:16–18).

-No question—from what we have looked at, the return of Jesus is a radically world-altering, earth-shattering event.
-An event with effects of global proportions that will end this corrupted phase of our existence and usher in a whole new reality.
+There’s no question—the return of Jesus is a radically world-altering, earth-shattering event.
+It’s an event with global effects that’ll end this corrupted phase of our existence and usher in a new, unfathomably wonderful reality.

-First, it shows a sequence of earthly powers that would come and go.
-Then it points to a judgment in heaven that leads to the end of this world.
-And finally, the eventual establishment of a new one.
+Daniel 7 begins by showing a sequence of earthly powers that would come and go.
+Then, it points to a judgment in Heaven (Daniel 7:9–10) that leads to the end of the world and, finally, the establishment of a new kingdom:

 The book of Revelation also gives another example.

-It talks about “a new heaven and a new earth” that will be established after the first heaven and earth has passed away.
-(Revelation 21:1).
+It talks about “a new heaven and a new earth” that will be established after the first heaven and earth have passed away (Revelation 21:1, NKJV).

 Adventists believe that Jesus’ coming will be literal, visible, loud, and glorious.
-And it will be witnessed by everyone as it happens, worldwide.
+And it will be witnessed by everyone worldwide as it happens.

-We must admit that there are different views among Christians regarding the manner and nature of Christ’s return.
-Popular books and movies like the Left Behind series are based on the Second Coming of Jesus.
+There are different views among Christians regarding the manner of Christ’s return, such as those promoted by popular books and movies like the Left Behind series.

-But let’s hone in on what the Bible teaches about the Second Coming.
+But let’s home in on what the Word of God teaches about this event.

-The Bible says that 40 days after His resurrection, Jesus was taken to heaven in a cloud.
-He was simply lifted up from the earth and taken away.
+The Bible says that 40 days after His resurrection, Jesus went to heaven in a cloud.
+He was simply lifted from the earth and taken to heaven:

 “Now when He had spoken these things, while they watched, He was taken up, and a cloud received Him out of their sight.

-Jesus Himself told the religious leaders that they’ll “see the Son of Man sitting at the right hand of the Power, and coming with the clouds of heaven” (Mark 14:62, NKJV).
+Jesus told the religious leaders that they would “see the Son of Man sitting at the right hand of the Power, and coming with the clouds of heaven” (Mark 14:62, NKJV).

-Paul tells us that “the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God” 1 Thessalonians 4:16, NKJV).
+1 Thessalonians 4:16 tells us that “the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God” (NKJV).

-Also, there will be great signs that will accompany His coming that will cause a lot of noise and chaos on earth.
+Also, His coming will be accompanied by signs that’ll cause a lot of noise and chaos on earth:

 “There will be signs in the sun, in the moon, and in the stars; and on the earth distress of nations, with perplexity, the sea and the waves roaring; men’s hearts failing them from fear and the expectation of those things which are coming on the earth, for the powers of the heavens will be shaken” (Luke 21:25–26, NKJV).

-This is not going to be a quiet, secretive event.
-Instead it will be loud and audible to anyone who can hear.
+It’s not going to be a quiet, secretive event.

-This may seem very different from what some have heard, especially since there is a popular belief of a secret pre-tribulation rapture.
-A scenario where Jesus will come secretly and steal away those who believe in Him, and leave behind those who don’t.
+This idea may seem very different from what you’ve heard.
+Some Christians teach a secret pre-tribulation rapture—a scenario where Jesus will come secretly and steal away those who believe in Him and leave behind those who don’t.

 Those who believe in the secret rapture draw from verses like these:

-“For you yourselves know perfectly that the day of the Lord so comes as a thief in the night” (1 Thessalonians, NKJV).
+“For you yourselves know perfectly that the day of the Lord so comes as a thief in the night” (1 Thessalonians 5:2, NKJV).

 “I tell you, in that night there will be two men in one bed: the one will be taken and the other will be left.
 Two women will be grinding together: the one will be taken and the other left.
 Two men will be in the field: the one will be taken and the other left” (Luke 17:34–36, NKJV).

 But if studied in their immediate context, these verses refer to the suddenness of Christ’s return.
-For those who have not been preparing by a daily surrender of their lives to God, they will be caught by surprise.
+Those who have not prepared by building a relationship with God will be caught by surprise.
 And they’ll be left behind while those prepared will be taken to Heaven.

-Many people also believe that there will be a millennial kingdom right before the secret rapture.
-That the saints will reign with Jesus for one thousand years on earth before being taken to heaven just before the great tribulation to save them from suffering with the unrighteous.
+Many people also believe there will be a millennial kingdom right before the secret rapture—that the saints will reign with Jesus for one thousand years on earth before being taken to heaven just before the great tribulation.

 As we’ve already noted about the visibility of the Second Coming, “every eye will see Him.”

 This is reinforced by Jesus’ warning to His followers against giving in to the idea of someone claiming to be the Son of God and appearing at given places.
-Those who will make such claims He called false prophets:
+Those who make such claims are false prophets:

-In the next verse, He clarified that He will not come in a specific desert or someone’s house.
-But it will be visible across the whole sky, just “as the lightning comes from the east and flashes to the west, so also will the coming of the Son of Man be” (Matthew 24:27, NKJV).
+In the next verse, He clarified that He won’t come to the desert or someone’s house.
+His coming will be visible across the whole sky, just “as the lightning comes from the east and flashes to the west, so also will the coming of the Son of Man be” (Matthew 24:27, NKJV).

-This means that when various sect leaders label themselves as Jesus or Messiah, they aren’t legit.
+This means that when various sect leaders label themselves as Jesus or the Messiah, they aren’t legit.

 He’ll come “on the clouds of heaven with power and great glory” (Matthew 24:30, NKJV).

-He said: “Watch therefore, for you do not know when the master of the house is coming—in the evening, at midnight, at the crowing of the rooster, or in the morning—lest, coming suddenly, he find you sleeping.
+“Watch therefore, for you do not know when the master of the house is coming—in the evening, at midnight, at the crowing of the rooster, or in the morning—lest, coming suddenly, he find you sleeping.
 And what I say to you, I say to all: Watch!”
 (Mark 13:35–37, NKJV).